Koha-Community/kohadocs/source/administration.rst

    type description in to all of those languages using the 'Translate in to other languages' link)

--  Item types and can grouped together for searching at the same time.
+-  Item types can be grouped together for searching at the same time.
    For example you can put DVDs and Bluray in to a group called Movie and then they can be searched together.
 These groups are defined in the ITEMTYPECAT :ref:`authorized value category <existing-values-label>`.